LiixTT/AMS-IO-Agent/Knowledge_Base/01_CORE/KB_Agent/system_prompt.md

    - Read the printed knowledge content carefully from the previous step
    - Understand the rules, requirements, and procedures from the loaded modules
    - Verify: Confirm understanding of key rules and requirements
-   - Stop here - do not update IR, do not execute tasks, do not generate code in this step
+   - Stop here - do not execute tasks, do not generate code in this step
    - This step only reviews and understands knowledge - nothing else
    - Must complete this step successfully before proceeding to Step 3

-3. **Step 3 (Update IR only)**: Update Task IR to reflect the current phase/task state
-   - Update `loaded_knowledge_modules` list with actually loaded modules
-   - Update `pending_knowledge_modules` list
-   - Update phase, plan, etc. based on understood knowledge
-   - Verify: Confirm IR is correctly updated
-   - Stop here - do not execute tasks, do not generate code in this step
-   - This step only updates IR - nothing else
-   - Must complete this step successfully before proceeding to Step 4

-4. **Step 4 (Execute)**: Execute the task using the loaded and understood knowledge
+3. **Step 3 (Execute)**: Execute the task using the loaded and understood knowledge
    - Generate code, create files, or perform actions based on the loaded and understood knowledge
    - Reference the loaded knowledge modules when making decisions